 - Rush Filings by 3pm Pacific back to you next day.

 - In Sacramento near Secretary of State office.

 - Filings submitted same day with no extra fee.

 Choose three names in order of preference and we will check availability.

 THREE.
 Specify Service Level and Options

 Select a filing package or choose from the menu options.

-*SunDoc Rush Service files your Corporation next day if received by 3pm Pacific.
+*SunDoc Rush Service submits your Corporation same business day when received by 3pm PST, and emails you a copy of filed document the following business day.
 Important note: if the state rejects your Corporation filing, the rush fee is not refunded.